 Her breakout role was as Katie Vega on Cane, daughter of the lead character played by Jimmy Smits.
 Esco wrote, directed and starred in Free the Nipple, a film about feminist activists fighting laws which make going topless a crime for women, but not men.

-She is currently playing SWAT officer Chris Alonso on S.W.A.T.
+She played SWAT officer Chris Alonso on S.W.A.T.
 (2017), who also struggles with being in a male-dominated profession.
-Her role also explores other issues facing women and LGBT+ people (as Chris is a bisexual woman).
+Her role also explored other issues facing women and LGBT+ people (as Chris is a bisexual woman).

 Esco is an activist who has backed the Free the Nipple campaign (as her film above was about), passage of the Equal Rights Amendment, the #Me Too movement (she has stated Harvey Weinstein sexually harassed her) and charitable efforts against dolphin slaughter.
 She has also been open about twice being raped in the past.

 - London (2005) as Kelly (her very first role)